 Criteria for classification

 Under current guidance, fiduciary fund reporting guidance is limited, which leads to comparability issues.
-GASB 84 provides explicit criteria that needs to be met to quality as a fiduciary fund.
+GASB 84 provides explicit criteria that needs to be met to qualify as a fiduciary fund.
 During our webinar on April 12, 2018, Baker Tilly introduced a tool to assist in determining whether an activity should be reported as fiduciary under the new criteria.

 Often agency fund activities will not meet the component unit reporting requirements, nor are they held in a trust.
 Therefore, governments will need to focus on the following key areas in assessing existing agency fund activity: